Multiplicative vector fields on bundle gerbes

 \subsection{Review of Lie 2-algebras}

-In this paper, we work with Lie 2-algebras using Noohi's bicategory $\LieButterfly$ of 2-term $L_\infty$-algebras, with butterflies as 1-arrows, and morphisms of butterflies as 2-arrows \cite{noohi2013integrating}.
+In this Section we review Lie 2-algebras and Noohi's bicategory $\LieButterfly$ of 2-term $L_\infty$-algebras, with butterflies as 1-arrows, and morphisms of butterflies as 2-arrows \cite{noohi2013integrating}.
 As shown in \emph{op.\ cit.}, $\LieButterfly$ is the localization of the bicategory $\LieBC$ of 2-term $L_\infty$-algebras defined by Baez and Crans \cite{baez2004higher} with respect to quasi-isomorphisms.
 We begin with a brief review of $\LieBC$, using definitions from \cite{rogers2011higher}; see also \cite[Lemma 4.3.3]{baez2004higher}.

 \begin{definition} A \emph{Lie 2-algebra} is a 2-term chain complex $\VV=[V_1 \stackrel{d}{\longrightarrow}V_0]$ equipped with a skew-symmetric chain map $[-,-]: \VV \otimes \VV \to \VV$ and a skew symmetric chain homotopy $J:\VV^{\otimes 3} \to \VV$, called the \emph{Jacobiator}, from the chain map